“The Elohim! His Way is perfect; the promise of HaShem is pure. He is a shield for all who take refuge in Him!” 2 Samuel 22:31

 - He says His Torah is the bread of life per Proverbs 9:5

 What is the main theme of Sukkot?
 Is it to dwell in a sukkah?
 Is it to commemorate the Wilderness experience when HaShem miraculously delivered our forefathers out of Egyptian bondage by His Great Power and mercy?
-Would you be surprised the main theme of Sukkot is the command to REJOICE in HaShem and to celebrate our most greatest possession He has granted to us i.e. His Torah!
+Yes, Sukkot commemorates these events, but would you be surprised the main theme of Sukkot is the command to REJOICE in HaShem and to celebrate our most greatest possession He has granted to us i.e. His Torah!
 Seven days of rejoicing in HaShem and acknowledging all we have is from Him and Him alone!
 Seven days of rejoicing in HaShem and acknowledging only He is our literal place of refuge, shelter, protection, provision, redemption and salvation!
-Imagine, seven days of celebrating the goodness of HaShem, especially in light of 2022!
+Imagine, seven days of celebrating the goodness of HaShem, especially in light of the events of 2023!
 Baruch HaShem!!

 Sukkot is the climax of the three Pilgrimage Feasts of HaShem i.e. Pesach, Shavuot and Sukkot, in which all are to present themselves before HaShem, the Great King, in the Temple in Jerusalem as well as bring korbonot (Offerings) and gifts to the Great King!